 I actually said to my GP.
 ‘I’m worried I’ve got pre-eclampsia.’

 When I went on my maternity leave I was still vomiting randomly and not feeling great.
-At 38 weeks I spend a weekend feeling a bit headachy.
+At 38 weeks I spent a weekend feeling a bit headachy.
 On the Monday I woke up with a cracking headache right across the front of my head.
 I took some paracetamol and it just wouldn’t shift.
 The next day it was no better.
 I knew my midwife had a clinic at the GPs on Tuesdays so I rang and asked her to call back.

 I took the dog for a walk and while we were out my vision went all weird.
 I felt like the ground was coming up to meet me and I just knew it wasn’t right.
 I did know about pre-eclampsia because my grandmother had had it when my father was born.